Alos444/Data-pipelines/README.md

 3. Examining Generosity Scores
 4. Assessing Freedom to make Life Choices Scores

-I conducted a n analysis of countries using data of happiness score, life expectancy, air quality, gdp per capita, unemployment data.
+I conducted an analysis of countries using data of happiness score, life expectancy, air quality, gdp per capita, unemployment data.
 By using these indicators i focused to identify the countries with the highest hapiness scores, longest life expectances and strongest GDP per capita.